 The Emergency Operation Centre (EOC) Command Chief is responsible for the overall management of the Emergency Operation Centre (EOC), including the provisions of support to an Incident Management Team at a site or at the Emergency Operation Centre (EOC).
 In most cases the Emergency Operation Centre (EOC) Command Chief is used for executive decision-making and coordinating off site support for the Incident Command.
 This support typically involves the setting of strategic guidance, information support, resource management support, legal support, financial support, among other forms of off-site support.
-All Emergency Operation Centre (EOC) activities are the responsibility of the Emergency Operation Centre (EOC) Command Chief and include but not limited to:
+All Emergency Operation Centre (EOC) Command Chief and include but not limited to: